obscurename/Rocksmith2014Backup/README.md

 A: I only have the Steam version.
 If there exists other versions, send me a message on reddit (/u/ecaep42) and tell me where the save files are located for other versions.

 Q: Any chances of it working for anything other than Steam?
 A: If you made an insane setup for Rocksmith 2014 that is identical to the way Steam saves the game's save files, it might.
 Otherwise, don't count on it.
-This tool requires the Steam3ID for a user for the folder that contains ext. game data, because Rocksmith 2014 does not save in My Documents or %AppData% locations.

-Q: Will it work for (future update)?
+Q: Will it work for <future update>?
-A: I don't know, if it stops working for me I'll update it.
+A: If they change how the save is managed, it will need to be patched, otherwise it should work without updating, as it bases itself on directory-based backups, meaning it copies the directory the save is located in to the directory where you store the backups at.

 # Annoying "The catch"

-There's no catch to using this application, it just copys the save data to a folder, and saves 3 different versions (1 being oldest, 3 being latest.)
-If your game corrupts, it is a CDLC fault, not this program's.
-I cannot guarrantee a backup will be corrupt-free (if you try to restart the game 3 times because you got annoyed, this will overwrite all 3 backups with a corrupted backup.) but this program does try to prevent corruptions via backups.
+There's no catch to using this application, it just backs up your save data.
+If your save becomes corrupt, it is most likely a CDLC fault, not this program's.
+I cannot guarrantee a backup will be corrupt-free, if you try to restore from a backup that has been corrupted.
+This program does not edit save files in any way and does not overwrite them unless being restored.

-Of course, if your save files break or get corrupted (either from this program or from a CLDC), it is **not my fault**, as the source does not overwrite the original save file.
+Of course, if your save files break or get corrupted (either from this program or from a CLDC), it is **not my fault**, as the source is not intended to do such a thing.